 Search results page display on a mobile device:

 There are a number of techniques and nuances when creating meta titles that are beyond the scope of this article.
 Want to dig Deeper?
-Here are a couple well written resources for more information
+Here are a couple well written resources for more information on SEO Titles and metadata.

 MOZ: Title Tags – 2020 SEO Best Practices and Yoast: How to craft great page titles for SEO